Food Delivery Insurance

 Will I be covered by regular business use cover?
 What kind of insurance do I need for a job as a delivery driver?

-This type of cover is intended to allow you to make short business journeys in your vehicle between client sites, and it is generally used by people in office-type jobs to allow them to travel to meetings and other infrequent and ad-hoc journeys.
+No. A basic level of business insurance is called “Class A(1) Business Use” or simply class 1 business use insurance and this type of cover is intended to allow you to make short business journeys in your vehicle between client sites - not to deliver food takeaways.
+It is generally used by people in office-type jobs to allow them to travel to meetings and other infrequent, ad-hoc journeys.

-While better for businesses that social and domestic car insurance, it is still insufficient for use as a delivery driver.
+While better for businesses than social and domestic car insurance, it is still insufficient for use as a delivery driver.

 Class C(3) business use car insurance (or just class 3 business car insurance) is a far greater level of insurance and forms the basis for fast food delivery insurance.